AdaCore/why3/doc/syntaxref.rst

 One cannot modify mutable fields of private types either.
-One may wonder what is the purpose of private types, if one cannot build values in those types anymore.
+One may wonder what is the purpose of private types, if one cannot build values in those types.
 The purpose is to build interfaces, to be later refined with actual implementations (see section :ref:`Module Cloning` below).
-Indeed, if we cannot build record instances anymore, we can still *declare* operations that return such records.
+Indeed, if we cannot build record instances, we can still *declare* operations that return such records.
 For instance, we can declare the following two
 functions: